idso-fa1-pathology/cell-sight-package/README.md

 ### Predict New Images
 To predict new images using the pre-trained model, follow these steps:

+Download Pre-trained Model:

+The pre-trained model weights will be automatically downloaded and saved in the runs/pretrained-model/weights directory when you run the prediction script.

 1. Upload your images to the `data/predict/images/` directory.

 2. Run the prediction script with the following command: